loweisz/my-home/src/pages/value_of_experience_as_software_developer/index.md

 ---
-title: 'What is the value of experience working as a software developer'
+title: 'What is the value of experience working as a software developer?'
 date: 'June 15th, 2020'
-abstract: 'In the life of a software developer, the most valueable ressource you have is experience, but what exactly is experience and how can you value it'
+abstract: 'In the life of a software developer, the most valueable ressource you have is experience, but what exactly is experience and how can you value it?'
 heroImage: 'typewriter.jpeg'
-index: 6
+index: 7
 ---

-When you have searched for a job you will most definitely being asked about your experience with software development and almost every job description for searching a software developer includes the following line
+## Experience

+We've all seen it, you're in an interview for a job and they'll certainly ask you about your experience in software development.
+In fact, you probably saw the following line in almost every job description for a software development position before you started looking

 > You need at least X+ years of professional experience working as a X-developer for this position.

-Or it might even include answering for every programming language tool or framework how much experience you have.
+They may even have been asked how many years of experience they have with specific technologies.
-I even heard from huge excel sheets, where you have to fill out for every technology the years you have worked with it.
+I've even heard of huge Excel spreadsheets where you have to fill in the years you've worked with each technology.

+So I have always wondered:

-But is it really that simple?
-What exactly is this mysterious experience?
-Can you count it ?
-Do you have reference for it?
-Is it just the simple years you have worked so far?
+- What exactly is this mysterious experience?
+- Can you count it?
+- Do you have a reference for it?
+- Is it just the simple years you've worked so far?
+- Is it really that simple?

-Let's dig into it.
+Let's dig into it a bit.

-### Gaining Experience
+## Gaining Experience

-Most of the companies define or value experience in number of years.
-For example having 5 years experience working as a software developer makes you a senior developer with more than ten you can become a manager.
+Most companies or recruiters I've seen so far define or rate experience by the number of years.
+And your position is defined by this.
+A hard example would be that 5 years of experience as a software developer prepares you to become a senior developer, with more than 10 years you can become a manager.

-So why are we not then only sitting there counting the years and earning more and more experience?
+Well, So why don't we just sit there, count the years and gain more and more experience?
-With that analogy you will be the best developer in the last year before retirement and the only thing you have to do is to sit and wait to get better and better.
+With this analogy, you'll be the best developer in the last year before retirement, and all you'll have to do is sit and wait to get better and better.

 ![Senior developer](./old_man.jpg)

+Let me explain why I don't think that is true and why defining experience isn't that simple.

 ## Defining Experience